The Expat Guide to Finding a Rental Abroad

 was likely expecting to pay and were more flexible as to how long I would rent the place.
 They might even have a luxury villa or beach house.

 If you get lucky, you might find someone willing to let you live for free, in exchange for a

 little work around the house.
 Caretaking gigs are a great way to go for many, and often allow you to work at the same time if you so desire.

 In the end, I lucked out.
 I had stayed in contact with one of the people who had responded to my first ad—the one whose rental was filled—and I found out that he had an opening.
 The place was nice and

 Overall, the process of finding an apartment to live in can be frustrating and time-consuming.
 Be prepared to pay for a hostel or guesthouse for up to a few months.
 In places like Asia, where the cost of living is

 low for Western travelers, this might be the best option anyway.
-However, in Europe, where your home currency may be worth less than your new currency, it becomes a race between time and the size of your pocketbook.
+However, in Europe, where your home currency may be worth less than your new currency, you should make the best use of your time.

 For More Info

-Web sites—The web sites listed here will help get you started on your search.
-Many have bulletin boards and free ad space for rooms and other living spaces all over the world.
-Good luck.
+The websites listed here will help get you started on your search.
+Many have forums and free ads for rooms and other living spaces all over the world.

 NICHOLAS GILL is a freelance writer based in Columbus, Ohio.